 Box shadows are used to make content appear elevated.
 They are typically applied to containers of content that users need to pay attention to or content that appears on top of (overlapping) other elements on the page (like a pop-over or modal).

-Default shadows are mainly used on things that need to appear slightly elevated, like pricing cards or UI elements containing important information.
+Small shadows are mainly used on things that need to appear slightly elevated, like pricing cards or UI elements containing important information.

 These types of shadows are typically applied to elements with borders, such as the Box component.

 Taxidermy live-edge mixtape, keytar tumeric locavore meh selvage deep v letterpress vexillologist lo-fi tousled

 church-key thundercats.
 Brooklyn bicycle rights tousled, marfa actually.

 Create an organization

 Medium box shadows are more diffused and slightly larger than small box shadows.